Nicaragua violence rages as prospect of crisis talks hangs in limbo - Journal du Cameroun

 At least two people had died in violent protests overnight, the CENIDH told AFP, one in the northern city of Jinotega and another in Managua.

-Leiva said the situation was growing increasingly grave “because we are talking about crossfire, not tear gas or rubber bullets.”
+Leiva said conditions were growing increasingly grave “because we are talking about crossfire, not tear gas or rubber bullets.”

 “The situation in this moment in Nicaragua is a crisis,” he said.
 “We are asking the world to pay attention to Masaya.”